Children's social care teams

 Family Safeguarding Under 11's Team

-The Under 11’s team works with vulnerable children and their families to ensure they are safeguarded.
+The Under 11’s team works with vulnerable children and their families to make sure they are safeguarded.
 They have a particular focus upon those children who are subject to Child Protection Plans or Care Proceedings, as well as working with a significant number of Child in Need cases.

 Family Safeguarding Over 11’s Team